goabstract/Marketing-for-Engineers/README.md

 ## :cat: Marketing for Product Hunt Launch
 Product Hunt (PH) is a place to discover, share, and geek out about new products in tech.
 Submitting your product there is a good way to appear in front of journalists, tech people and fellow makers.
 After submission, the product will participate in the daily race.
 The race starts PST 00:00 and finishes PST 23:59.
-You have to get as many upvotes and comments as you can by the end of the day! :trophy: The most successful products appear on the Homepage and can get many honest feedback, downloads, users and PR buzz.
+You have to get as many upvotes and comments as you can by the end of the day! :trophy: The most successful products appear on the Homepage and can get a lot of honest feedback, downloads, users and PR buzz.
 Please, check success PH stories to decide if PH is the right launch platform for you!

 Start with [basic rules on Posting](https://help.producthunt.com/posting): how to post or comment, how to ask for support, how to get to the homepage.
 Then read [Five things everyone should know about Product Hunt](https://medium.com/product-hunt/five-things-everyone-should-know-about-product-hunt-fac74f44c32b).
 Join the PH community and feel how it works, before actually starting you launch activities.